-- The amount of carry-on you are allowed to bring into the cabin on your Condor flight depends on the flight class you have booked.
+- The amount of carry-on you are allowed to bring into the cabin on your Condor flight depends on the flight zone of your destination and the booked fare.

-- For safety reasons, the cabin crew must stow excess, unpermitted items of baggage in the cargo hold with the other checked baggage.
+- For safety reasons, the ground staff and cabin crew must stow excess, unpermitted items of baggage in the cargo hold with the other checked baggage.

 Please note: On USA-bound flights, there are stricter security regulations, including those that apply to the passenger and carry-on security checks.
 We therefore recommend that you allow more time than with for flights with departures to other countries.